 This program will carryover unspent one time only revenues into FY 2023 as beginning working capital through project(s) completion.
-In addition there will be a cash transfer in of \$280,000 from Fund 03503 to subsidize the completion of PR Navigator replacement in FY 2023.
+In addition there are two cash transfers in: \$280,000 from Fund 03503 to subsidize the completion of PR Navigator replacement and \$2M to support capital reinvestment.